Honinb0n/uds-server-simulator/README.md

 Author: Honinbon

 ## Intro
 This project is used to simulate the UDS server in the ECU, and can be configured into different ECU information through configuration files.
-This project welcomes all security researchers, security testers and bros who want to learn about ISO-14229.
+This project welcomes all security researchers, security testers and bros interested in learning about ISO-14229.

 ## Preparation
-If you have only a ubuntu without a can-hardware, you need to enable a virtual can interface.
+If you have only an ubuntu without a can-hardware, you need to enable a virtual can interface.
 ```sh
 sudo ip link add dev can0 type vcan